-Name and Residence and Position with the Company Principal Occupation for Five Preceding Years Number of Company Shares Owned Silver since September 3, 2019, Americas Silver since June 12, 2014) (TSXV:SNYB); resigned as CFO of Shiny Health & Wellness Corp. in March of 2022;.
+Name and Residence and Position with the Company Principal Occupation for Five Preceding Years Number of Company Shares Owned Managing Director (later President and Managing Director) of Inco Pacific Ltd. in Hong Kong in 1988.
+He is an Australian CPA.Mr.
+Goudie serves as Chair of the Compensation and Corporate Governance Committee.
+Bradley R. Kipp Director Ontario, Canada Director since : June 12, 2014 (Americas Gold and Silver since September 3, 2019, Americas Silver since June 12, 2014) Mr. Kipp is currently a director and the Chair of the Audit Committee of Americas Gold and Silver (since June 2014); a director of Haventree Bank since June 2008 (a federally regulated Schedule I Bank supervised by the Office of the Superintendent of Financial Institutions); and was the Chair of the Audit Committee of Haventree Bank until May 2024, when he rotated off as Chair upon reaching the term limit.
+Mr. Kipp was a director of Shiny Health & Wellness Corp. (previously ShinyBud Corp.)
+(TSXV: SNYB); he resigned as a director in September of 2024.
 Mr. Kipp has over 30 years' experience specializing in operations, corporate finance and public company reporting in the financial services and mining sector.
-As part of these activities, he has been Chief Financial Officer and/or a Director of several public companies listed on the Toronto and London AIM exchanges.
+As part of these activities, he has been Chief Financial Officer and/or a director of several public companies listed on the Toronto and London AIM exchanges.
 Mr. Kipp is a member of the Chartered Professional Accountants of Canada and a member of the Chartered Financial Analyst Institute.
-Gordon E. Pridham Ontario, Canada Director Director since: November 10, 2008 (Americas Gold and Silver since September 3, 2019; Americas Silver since December 23, 2014; U.S. Silver & Gold since August 13, 2012; and U.S. Silver since November 10, 2008) Mr. Pridham is Principal of Edgewater Capital and is on the advisory board for Enertech Capital, a clean tech venture capital fund.
+Nil Gordon E. Pridham Director Ontario, Canada Director since : November 10, 2008 (Americas Gold and Silver since September 3, 2019; Americas Silver since December 23, 2014; U.S. Silver & Gold since August 13, 2012; and U.S. Silver since November 10, 2008) Mr. Pridham is Principal of Edgewater Capital.
 Mr. Pridham has over 25 years of experience in investment banking, capital markets, and corporate banking.
 He has worked in New York, Calgary, Toronto and Hong Kong for global financial institutions and has financed and advised companies in public and private markets across a broad range of industry sectors.
 He has served on over 17 boards of which he has chaired five.
-He is a graduate of the University of Toronto and the Institute of Corporate Directors program.
-128,161 Manuel Rivera, Mexico, Mexico Director Director since: August 2, 2017 (Americas Gold and Silver since September 3, 2019; Americas Silver since August 2, 2017) Mr. Rivera is the President and Founder of NEKT Group, an investment firm focused on investment and deployment of Cybersecurity solutions in the Americas.
-He is also the co-founder and non-executive President of MediaSurf, a digital and out-of-home media company (owner of Business Insider Mexico) based in Mexico City.
-With vast experience in media, digital, corporate transformation, and morgors and acquisitions.
-Mr. Rivera
+He is a graduate of the University of Toronto and the Institute of Corporate Directors program 253,161